katipally/WOS/examples/plugins/hello/README.md

 [plugins] loaded hello@1.0.0 (1 tool)
 ```

-Ask the chat agent to "use the greet tool" — it will call `hello__greet`
+Ask the chat agent to "use the greet tool" and it will call `hello__greet`
 and print a greeting.

 ## Authoring your own plugin